AIFF general secretary Kushal Das resigns | Sports-Games

 The controversial All India Football Federation (AIFF) general secretary Kushal Das has resigned from his post on ''health grounds'', ending his 12-year tenure which was often marred by allegations of financial improprieties.

-Das, who was appointed to the top post in 2010, has been on leave since June 20 on health grounds, though many in football circles said he was kept out of his job by the Committee of Administrators (COA) after a Comptroller and Auditor General audit found multiple financial anomalies, which are being currently probed. ''Yes, he has resigned on health grounds,'' a top source told PTI on conditions of anonymity on Wednesday.
+Das, who was appointed to the top post in 2010, has been on leave since June 20 on health grounds, though many in football circles said he was kept out of his job by the Committee of Administrators (COA) after a Comptroller and Auditor General audit found multiple financial anomalies, which are being currently probed. ''Kushal Das, General Secretary of All India Football Federation has resigned from his post citing medical reasons.
+The All India Football Federation respects his decision, and thanks to him for his contribution and guidance during his tenure in office.
+We wish him good health and luck in his future endeavors,'' AIFF stated in a media release.

+''Sunando Dhar, the Acting General Secretary will be responsible for the day-to-day administration of the Federation,'' it further added.

 Das sent the resignation to the CoA which is currently running Indian football after the Praful Patel-led dispensation was ousted by the Supreme Court for not holding elections on time.